 In their defence, there is a great deal of knowledge and craft that goes into coding a professional website.
-The truth of the matter is: there is no one solution that is best for everyone.
+The truth of the matter is: no one solution is best for everyone.
 It doesn't make sense for a small business with no capital to spend $10K on a web designer, but there is also no excuse for successful companies who want to shine to be using a website builder.

 If you think you can do it yourself, do it.
 If you've tried to do it yourself and failed, there's no shame in finding a professional to help you.
 If you have a growing business with increasingly complex requirements and an extensive wish list, get a web developer.